Jai alai: Industry

 Jai alai arena in Mexico City near the Monument to the Revolution.

-Jai alai is a popular sport within the Latin American countries and the Philippines due to its Hispanic influence.
+Jai alai is popular in Latin America and the Philippines because of its Hispanic origin.
 It was one of the two gambling sports from Europe, the other being horse racing, in the semi-colonial Chinese cities of Shanghai and Tianjin, and was shut down after the communist victory there.
 The jai alai arena in Tianjin's former Italian Concession was then confiscated and turned into a recreation center for the city's working class.

 The Philippines

-Jai alai was played in Manila at the Manila Jai Alai Building, one of the most significant Art Deco buildings in Asia that was demolished in 2000 by the Manila city government.
+Jai alai was played in Manila at the Manila Jai Alai Building, one of the most significant Art Deco buildings in Asia, which was demolished in 2000 by the Manila city government.
 In 1986, jai alai was prohibited nationwide from problems with game fixing.
 However, the game returned to the country once again in March 2010 in the province of Pangasinan albeit was briefly paused in 2011 caused by a blanket restriction on non-traditional sports abetted by a Chinese lottery jueteng but was lifted immediately.
 Nowadays, Jai alai is played strictly as a competitive and entertainment sport at the Casino Español de Manila.

 United States

 In the United States, jai alai enjoyed some popularity as a gambling alternative to horse racing, greyhound racing, and harness racing, and was particularly popular in Florida and Connecticut, where the game was used as a basis for parimutuel betting.

-The first jai alai fronton in the United States was located in St. Louis, Missouri, operating around the time of the 1904 World's Fair.
+The first jai alai fronton in the United States was in St. Louis, Missouri, operating around the time of the 1904 World's Fair.

-From 1988–1991, the International Jai-Alai Players Association held the longest strike in American professional sport.
+From 1988 to 1991, the International Jai-Alai Players Association held the longest strike in American professional sport.
 After the 1988 season, the players, 90% of them Basque, returned home and threatened not to come back unless the owners improved their work conditions.
 Spain was no longer a poor conservative country and the new generation of players were influenced by leftist Basque nationalism.
 The owners, however, offered the same terms and substituted with inexperienced locals, while the world-class stars picketed the courts for years.
-The public did not notice the change.
 The strike ended with an agreement, and later strikes were placated with salary rises.
 Meanwhile, Native American casinos and state lotteries had appeared as an alternative to jai-alai betting.